Amit Khare gets extension as advisor to PM Modi | Law-Order

 - India

-Former bureaucrat Amit Khare was on Monday given extension as advisor to Prime Minister Narendra Modi, a Personnel Ministry order said.
+Former bureaucrat Amit Khare has been given extension as advisor to Prime Minister Narendra Modi, a Personnel Ministry order said.

 He was appointed to the post for two years in October 2021.